Students

 • Consult your supervisors or group leader, fellow students/PDRAs or the PGR Student Handbook for guidance on the services available at your institution.

-• Explore University websites which typically provide advice on managing anxiety, stress and other mental health problems as well as links to useful external resources such as the IOP Resilience Toolkit, wellbeing workshops and courses.
+• Explore University websites which typically provide advice on managing anxiety, stress and other mental health problems.

 • Raise any concerns you may have with your student or PDRA/ECR (early career researcher) representative.
 Some research groups and departments have a student and PDRA representative who meet regularly with the research management team to highlight student updates, concerns and wishes to the faculty, and vice-versa.
 These meetings help ensure that students and PDRA voices are heard and can help shape wider-ranging support including assistance for students with disabilities, learning difficulties, and health conditions.